jasone/sqlive/docs/docs.md

 ```$ echo "select * from customer, orders where c_custkey = o_custkey;" | sqlive --data /tmp/test.db
 ```

-Surprisingly, this leads to an error (the error can be ignored with the option `--always-allow-joins`):
+Surprisingly, this leads to an error (the error can be ignored with the option '--always-allow-joins'):

 ```$ echo "select * from customer, orders where c_custkey = o_custkey;" | sqlive --data /tmp/test.db
 select * from customer, orders where c_custkey = o_custkey;